Fozzyack/dotfile-manager/README.md

 # Dotfile Manager

 A personal project to help automate the installation of dotfiles.
-Reads from ```configs/``` folder which the dots should be saved into.
+Reads from ```./configs/``` folder which the dots should be saved into. `./configs` should be in the same directory as the `dotfile-manager` executable.

 ## How